cite-architecture/cts-sns-registry/README.md

 ## Submission process

-To propose a new CTS URN subnamepace, add a row for the proposed record to `subnamespaces.cex` and submit a pull request.
-The email address identified as the contact  will be automatically notified of the result when the proposal has been processed.
+To propose a new CTS URN subnamepace, file a new issue in this repository's issue tracker using the template to "Propose new CTS URN subnamepaces".
+You will be automatically notified of the result when the proposal has been processed.